adriene-tien/Kafka-ElasticSearch-PopularUser-Twitter/README.md

 - Run producer -> Run consumer

 # Next Steps / Improvements
-At the moment this project is pretty much a purely backend-implemented project.
-What I have in mind for future iterations would be to create a nice dashboard where I can display all of these stored tweets, full with CSS animations and a generally aesthetic look.
-It would be a chance for me to learn more about web frontend too since I can't honestly say that I have experienced this to a sufficient level as of now.
+At the moment, this project is a purely backend-implemented project.
+What I have in mind for future iterations would be to create a nice dashboard where I can display all of these stored tweets, full with CSS animations (for live updating if a tweet from a more popular user is received) and just a generally aesthetic look.
+It would be a chance for me to learn more about web frontend and UI/UX too since I can't honestly say that I have experienced this to a sufficient level.
 I currently only have some basic experience with React.